 - carefully turn the cake upside down onto a thin plastic or wood board

 - slide the sugarcake onto the top of the hive, and either put on either a shim or an insulated inner cover, and then the outer cover.

 Here are some photos of how to make sugar cakes for bees.

-We add a homemade honeybee essential oil mix to the sugarcakes, you can see the essential oil recipe here.
+You can add a homemade honeybee essential oil mix to the sugar cake recipe, you can see the essential oil recipe here.
 Update: I know buy the pre-mixed essential oil mix, its not that expensive and saves time.

-To put these cakes on top of your hive, you must use a spacer – shim, or an insulated winter inner cover.
+To put these cakes on top of your hive, you must use a spacer - shim, or an insulated inner cover.

 There are many opinions on how to get your bees through the winter, this is one way we make sure our honeybees have enough food to get through the winter.
 What I like about sugarcakes is that the cakes absorb moisture in the hive, which reduces or prevents condensation in the hive.

 Many beekeeping books say you should open the hives only when it is 45-50F, but I’ve found if you act quickly, you can pop the top of the hive to slide in sugarcakes when the temperature is in the 30s.
 Obviously you aren’t going to do a hive inspection at 30F, but you have a few seconds to open the inner cover an add sugar above the supers.

 Do you use sugar in your hives in winter? let us know below: